 According to a recent letter from the Federal Emergency Management Agency (FEMA), the Congress won’t offer Puerto Rico the loan after discovering that the island had $1.7 billion of available cash on December 29, 2017.
 Since the purpose of the loan was to cover any gap in funding, FEMA concluded that Puerto Rico has enough cash and doesn’t need help.

 The federal government will distribute the money when Puerto Rico’s funds fall below certain level.
 But, until then, the Congress concluded that a U.S. territory where almost half of the citizens are still without electricity doesn’t need the loan it was promised to rebuild its infrastructure.
 Moreover, unlike other states, the federal government has made it clear that Puerto Rico must pay back the loan.

 The U.S territory planned to use the money to increase its Medicaid program.
 According to Puerto Rican officials, the funds will run out at the beginning of this year without aid money.
 However, FEMA didn’t mention this problem in their address.

 What Can Puerto Ricans Do Next?

 Hurricane Maria was the most powerful storms to hit Puerto Rico since 1928.
 The devastation it produced and the toll it had on the Islanders were unimaginable.
 After months of living in poor conditions and being denied help, residents and businesses can ask the help of a Puerto Rico public adjuster and get the disaster relief they need and deserve.

-Go to Strategic Claim Consultants to learn more about the steps you need to take to receive professional help.
+Go to Brandon Lewis and our team at Strategic Claim Consultants to learn more about the steps you need to take to receive professional help.